CobaltSoixante/learning-Springboot-React-Aws-Rest-imageUpload/AW_readme.txt

 # 1. Make our changes at the client/IDE end.
 git add . # 2.
 Add all files in staging area AND downwards... git commit -m "..." # 3.
+Commit [locally] all modified files in the staging area.
+# -.
+Perform steps 1-3 repeatedly according to taste, I guess, and finally:
-Commit [locally] all modified files in the staging area. git push -u origin main # PUSH from our local repository to remote (EG github) repository.
+git push -u origin main # 4.
+PUSH from our local repository to remote (EG github) repository.

 # BUT - for a more CONTROLLED practice - the way Github is MEANT to be used:
 # We continue by creating an individual branch for ourselves (or someone creates for us) for each of our individual milestones/features (one at a time, at the time we are working on the particular feature).